Acknowledgement of Country

 A valid marriage requires both parties to give their consent freely and fully.
 Even if a person consents to a marriage, their consent may be rendered invalid by coercion, threat and/or deception.

 In addition, a person may not be able to give free and full consent due to their age or mental incapacity.
-A person under 16 years of age cannot legally consent to a marriage (this means that all marriages involving a person under 16 are forced marriages, regardless of consent).
+A person under 16 years of age cannot legally consent to a marriage (this means that all marriages involving a person under 16 are forced marriages, regardless of verbal consent).

 Forced marriage can overlap with other forms of abuse.